Federal Real Property Council (FRPC)

 - Publishing performance measures and standards adopted by the FRPC;

-- Establishing and maintaining a database of all real property under the custody and control of executive branch agencies (except where excluded by Executive Order 13327), and
+- Establishing and maintaining a database of all real property under the custody and control of executive branch agencies; and

 - Establishing data and information technology standards to ensure uniform reporting on real property by landholding agencies.